scottstanie/troposim/README.md

 psd = Psd.from_image(noise)
 new_noise = psd.simulate()
 ```
-Here the `psd` object has the following attributes:
+Here the `psd` object has attributes
 - `p0`: the power at the reference frequency `freq0`
 - `beta`: a numpy Polynomial which was fit to the log-log PSD

-The two attributes `psd.freq` and `psd.psd1d` are the radially averaged spectrum values.
+along with `psd1d`, which are the radially averaged spectrum values at the `psd.freq` frequencies.
 You can see these with the `.plot()` method.

 ```python
 # assuming maptlotlib is installed